Introduction: An Overview of the Chiropractic Career

-A Chiropractic Doctorate (D.C.) is a graduate level degree which takes several years to complete.
-In order to be eligible for graduate school, students generally need to have a bachelor’s degree earned.
-However, for the Chiropractic Doctorate, some schools will accept students with just 90 undergraduate credits, as long as they meet the science prerequisites.
+A Doctorate of Chiropractic (D.C.) is a graduate level degree which takes several years to complete.
+In order to be eligible for graduate school students generally need to have a bachelor’s degree earned.
+However, for the Doctor of Chiropractic degree, some schools will accept students with just 90 undergraduate credits, as long as they meet the science prerequisites.

-However, it is important to note that some states require Chiropractors to have a bachelor’s degree in order to practice.
-Students should consult www.fclb.org to determine specific requirements for licensure in the state in which they plan to practice.
+Some states require chiropractors to have a bachelor’s degree in order to be licensed.
+You can consult http://www.fclb.org to determine the licensure requirements for the state you plan to practice.

-The time to complete your Chiropractic Doctorate depends on the schedule of the school you’re attending.
+The time to complete your Doctorate of Chiropractic depends on the schedule of the school you’re attending.
 Most Chiropractor schools are on a trimester or quarterly schedule, meaning you are in school all year long.
 Programs following this schedule generally take three to four years.

-The curriculum in the Chiropractic Doctorate generally builds up on itself.
+Chiropractic curriculum generally builds up on itself.
 Students will begin their program learning the basic sciences, such as Anatomy and Physiology and Microbiology.
 These are graduate level courses and therefore more in depth and challenging than if taken at the undergraduate level.

 Then students will learn more clinical sciences, such as radiology and adjustments.
 At University of Bridgeport, this occurs in students 2nd year.
 Students also have their first adjustment class at this time.
 This prepares them to move into their clinical services, where they are working on patients under the supervision of a licensed Chiropractor.